From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Building the fit model

 where $\cos\theta=1+2t/(s-4)$.
 Finally, unitarity for partial waves becomes the probability conservation condition $|S_\ell^{(I)}|\leq 1$ for any $s>4$, any $\ell$, and $I$, with $S_\ell^{(I)}=1+i \sqrt{\tfrac{s-4}{s}}t_\ell^{(I)}$.

 Experimental data show a pronounced inelasticity around $s\approx 50$ at the $K\bar K$ threshold where the process $\pi\pi \to K\bar K$ goes on-shell, especially in the $S_0$ channel.
 The probability conservation must be then replaced by the stronger condition $|S_\ell^{(I)}|\leq \eta_\ell^{(I)}$.
 We impose this condition as an SDP inequality of the form\footnote{The effect of inelastic constraints in the S-matrix Bootstrap has been discussed in \cite{Antunes:2023irg}.
 The Bootstrap of full multi-particle processes has been only recently developed for branon scattering amplitudes in two space-time dimensions \cite{Guerrieri:2024ckc}.
-Inelasticities were also obtained as an output of a Bootstrap procedure in \cite{Tourkine:2023xtu}. } \beq \mathcal{U}_\ell^{(I)}= \succeq 0. \eeq As for the functions $\eta_\ell^{(I)}(s)$, we use the phenomenological parametrization discussed in \cite{Garcia-Martin:2011iqs}.
-These functions should be regarded as an additional phenomenological input.\footnote{It would be interesting to consider the general mixed system of pions and kaons, and obtain the inelasticity as a result of the procedure.
+Inelasticities were also obtained as an output of a Bootstrap procedure in \cite{Tourkine:2023xtu}. } \beq \mathcal{U}_\ell^{(I)}= \succeq 0. \eeq As for the functions $\eta_\ell^{(I)}(s)$, we use the mean value of the phenomenological parametrization for the ``big-dip'' scenario discussed in \cite{Garcia-Martin:2011iqs}.\footnote{For simplicity, we do not take into account the error on this parametrization. } These functions should be regarded as an additional phenomenological input.\footnote{It would be interesting to consider the general mixed system of pions and kaons, and obtain the inelasticity as a result of the procedure.
 See \cite{Homrich:2019cbt,Bercini:2019vme,Guerrieri:2020kcs} for S-matrix Bootstrap works on mixed-amplitudes.}